shreyashmethi/CreditCardDefault/README.md

-Certainly!
-Here's the customized README file for the provided repository:

 # Credit Card Default Prediction

 This project aims to predict credit card defaults using machine learning models.
 It uses a dataset containing information about credit card holders, including their payment history, bill amounts, and demographic features.
 The goal is to build models that can accurately predict whether a credit card holder will default on their payment next month.